Kalavai: Climate

 The main maximum temperature during summer normal occurs in the month of May while the minimum temperature in winter occurs in January.

 The north-east monsoon gives most of the rains.
 The average rainfall for a year is found to be 700 mm.
 The maximum rainfall occurs during the month of September and October due to north-east monsoon.

 Economy

 Kalavai is the principal market for the surrounding agricultural area.
 It also has a viable local weaving industry and ground nut oil industry.
 Kalavai is also most famous for edible oil production, mainly focusing on groundnut oil production.

 More oil extractors are available in and around Arcot.
 There are number of rice mills and supermarkets are also available in the town.

 Politics

 J.L.Eswarappan is the sitting MLA and S. Jagathrakshakan is sitting Member of Parliament, both from Dravida Munnetra Kazhagam (DMK).

 Kalavai is part of Arcot Assembly Constituency.
 Arcot assembly constituency is part of Arakkonam (Lok Sabha constituency).
 R.Srinivasan is the sitting Chairperson of the Municipality from ADMK.

+Education

+The Adhiparasakthi College of Arts and Science was established in 1988.
+It is affiliated to the Thiruvalluvar University and recognised by the University Grants Commission.